Franz Ferdinand (band): Departure of Thomson, Hits to the Head and The Human Fear (2021–present)

 On 21 October 2021, the band announced through social media that Paul Thomson had departed the band, with Glasgow-based drummer Audrey Tait joining as his replacement, as well as confirming that studio recordings had been undertaken with Tait.
 The announcement was accompanied by a statement from Thomson and a photograph of him passing his drumsticks to Tait.
 Tait's debut performance with the band had taken place several weeks before the announcement, at the Balmain fashion show in Paris on 29 September.

-Franz Ferdinand released a new single, "Billy Goodbye", on 2 November 2021.
+The band released a new single, "Billy Goodbye", on 2 November 2021.
 The track is one of two new songs on the greatest hits compilation Hits to the Head, which was released on 11 March 2022.

 Franz Ferdinand performed at Night for Ukraine, a fundraising benefit held at the Roundhouse in north London on the evening of March 9, 2022, with the funds raised being donated to the Disasters Emergency Committee appeal, to provide aid to people fleeing Ukraine following the Russian invasion.
 The event was organised by Fabien Riggall in collaboration with the Ukrainian pop duo Bloom Twins.

-On 11 September 2024, Franz Ferdinand announced their sixth studio album, The Human Fear, to be released on 10 January 2025.
-The lead single, "Audacious", was released following the announcement of the album.
-The album will be the first full-length album to feature Audrey Tait on drums following the departure of Paul Thomson.
+On 11 September 2024, Franz Ferdinand announced their sixth studio album, The Human Fear, to be released on 10 January 2025, and along revealed lead single "Audacious".
+The album is the first full-length album to feature Audrey Tait on drums following the departure of Paul Thomson.
 The band will tour the UK and Europe in the first half of 2025, beginning on 14 February in Lisbon and concluding in Glasgow on 7 March.
-On 18 January 2025, Franz Ferdinand performed with guitarist Johnny Marr ex-The Smiths at a show for 3 songs call Build It Up, from sixth album The Human Fear, “Do You Want To,” from Franz’s second album, You Could Have It So Much Better and “Bigmouth Strikes Again,” from The Smiths’ 1986 album, The Queen Is Dead at Aviva Studios in Manchester for the Amazon Music City Sessions.
+On 18 January 2025, Franz Ferdinand performed at Aviva Studios in Manchester for the Amazon Music City Sessions, and had guitarist Johnny Marr for 3 songs, the band's own "Build It Up" and "Do You Want To” and a song from Marr's old group The Smiths, “Bigmouth Strikes Again".
+The band eventually brought Marr to do a studio version of this new version of "Build It Up", which they released in June alongside a live version of the song "Hooked" featuring a rap verse by Master Peace.